Week Three

 Day #15: Build Bridges and Solidarity

-01 Learn “Solidarity is…a verb, a practice, a strategy.”
-That’s how Solidarity Is, a project of Building Movement Project, introduces their Principles of Transformative Solidarity Practice which includes centering, connections, commonalities, co-liberation, co-spiratorship, and capacity.
-Further, the Building Movement Project differentiates “transactional solidarity” — being a spectator, bystander or mildly interested participant — from “transformative solidarity,” which requires us to challenge ourselves to commit for the long term, disrupt the status quo and deepen relationships rather than walk away when they become hard.
-“It’s a daily, lifelong practice,”
+01 Learn “Solidarity is a verb, a practice, a strategy.
+This is how Solidarity Is, a project of Building Movement Project, introduces their Principles of Transformative Solidarity Practice.
+The Building Movement Project also points to the difference between what they call “transactional solidarity” — being a spectator, bystander or mildly interested participant — and “transformative solidarity,” which requires us to challenge ourselves to commit for the long term, move away from the status quo and deepen relationships rather than walk away when they become hard.
+“It’s a daily, lifelong practice,” said Deepa Iyer, director

 -